ZestX-IIIT/ZestX-Frontend/README.md

 ## How does it work?

+We will be attaching screenshots for phone, tablet and desktop in a single poster

 When you open our website, a remarkable landing page would is displayed, giving you the option for the sign in and sign up:
 <br>
 <br>